Satanic karma: law of the acausal jungle

 Satanism without the Satan: just politics, or something more?

 In a few recent conversations I’ve had on social media, some interesting issues have come up re: “What is Satanism?”
 In particular, if atheistic Satanists “don’t believe in” Satan, what do they believe that justifies associating themselves with the name?
 To outsiders, it may well seem that the theistic Satanist “really believes in something,” whilst the atheistic one is “just” trolling – either for one political side, or the other.
-So is atheistic Satanism “just” slapping Satan’s name on your preferred progressive, reactionary or libertarian cause randomly?
+So is atheistic Satanism “just” slapping Satan’s name on your preferred form of progressive, reactionary or libertarian politics randomly?
 Such a question leaves me feeling it might be beneficial to walk folks through the logic of “a Satanic ethos”…

 Continue ReadingSatanism without the Satan: just politics, or something more?